DC 6006Organs of Special Sense38 CFR § 4.79

 A 10% rating requires: With documented incapacitating episodes requiring at least 1 but less than 3 treatment visits for an eye condition during the past 12 months.
 A 60% rating requires: With documented incapacitating episodes requiring 7 or more treatment visits for an eye condition during the past 12 months.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Retinopathy or maculopathy not otherwise specified qualify for TDIU (Total Disability Individual Unemployability)?
+Can Retinopathy or maculopathy not otherwise specified qualify for TDIU?

-What evidence do I need to establish service connection for Retinopathy or maculopathy not otherwise specified?
+What evidence supports a higher rating for Retinopathy or maculopathy not otherwise specified?

 Which conditions are commonly secondary to Retinopathy or maculopathy not otherwise specified?